 “When you think about something and don't really know much about it, you will automatically get information.”
 Larry Page, Co-founder, Google.

 In the world of corporate training, many trends have come and gone over the years.
-Improved methods of sharing information created a trend that became continuous sales training .
-But trainers and managers still struggled to counteract the forgetting curve — the rapid rate at which employees forget information directly after learning it.
+Continuous sales training helped, but trainers and managers still struggled to counteract the forgetting curve, the rapid rate at which employees forget information directly after learning it.

 Today, just-in-time (JIT) learning is helping employees avoid information overload, access knowledge when they need it, and put what they’re learning into practice immediately.
-JIT learning is the key to getting past the forgetting curve and putting employees in control of how and when they access knowledge.
+JIT learning is the key to overcoming the forgetting curve and empowering employees to control how and when they access knowledge.

 Read on to learn what just-in-time learning is, why it matters, and some best practices for implementing it.